WHAT CAN GO WRONG WITH VARICOSE VEIN TREATMENT?

 The most serious complication after any vein treatment is a blood clot in the deep veins of the leg (aka.
 Deep Vein Thrombosis or DVT) which could potentially break off and lead to a life threatening blood clot in the lung (aka.
 Pulmonary embolus or PE).
 The risk of this reported in the literature is about 0.5%.

-We have seen no case of pulmonary embolus.
+We have seen one case of pulmonary embolus which responded well to treatment.

 Other potential complications include the following (our rates in brackets):

-Breakage of a piece of laser fibre inside the patient (3 cases).
-These were all completely removed under local anaesthetic without consequence.
+Breakage of a piece of laser fibre inside the patient.

 This is a common side effect of foam sclerotherapy and in our practice occurs in about 10% of cases.
 The degree of staining varies enormously but to give you an idea of what it may look like here are some photos of typical cases.
 The staining fades over time but can take many months or even over a year to fully resolve.
 We have not seen permanent staining in our patients but can’t absolutely promise that it will not persist as we have seen patients who have had the old fashioned sclerotherapy many years ago who still have some marks.